thelia/thelia.github.io/documentation/configuration.md

 ```

-only the ```web``` directory have to be accessible with, you can configure you vhost like this (here /var/www is your web root directory) :
+only the ```web``` directory have to be accessible with apache, you can configure your vhost like this (here /var/www is your web root directory) :

 ```
 <virtualhost *:80>